 Should we read these words?
 Yes.
 Where are these words?
 You should know.
 Where does everyone go to find the words of Christ?
 Even those who believe the Bible to be man-made come back to the Bible for the words of Christ.

 Loving Christ and His Words

 Christ’s words are not just symbols written on paper.
-His words are spirit and life.
+His words are spirit and life (John 6:63).
 Can anyone else say the same thing about their words?
 Upon these words, the faithful must live.
-By these words, Christians know Christ enough to worship Him and love Him.
+By these words, Christians know Christ to worship and love Him.
 We may have a general love for strangers lost and saved, but to really love someone, one has to know that person.
 No one can love Christ without knowing Him and the more we know Him, then the more we’ll love Him.
-The sole source to get to know the Lord is the written Word and all other sources learn from the Bible.
+The sole verbal source to get to know Christ is the written Word and all other sources learn from the Bible.
 I wonder how many people who label Bible followers as “Bibliolaters” are themselves biblically illiterate worshiping their own imaginations of God, their own lusts of the flesh, lusts of the eyes, or their own life’s pride.
-Most don’t know the Scriptures and just rely on their own philosophy, the traditions of men.
+Most don’t know the Scriptures and just rely on their own philosophy and the traditions of men.

 No one should be accused of the horrible sin of idolatry, because they submit to Christ’s words presented in the Scriptures.
 The Bible is not just laws, but it is also not just a love letter.
-The Bible is so much more than what can summarize.
-We must love the principles and ideals that Christ presents for the Church, which He has built and bought with His own blood.
+The Bible is so much more than what people can summarize.
+We must love the principles and ideals that Christ presents for the church, which He has built and bought with His own blood.
 My heart aches to know that so many are changing to their own version of Christianity, because they think of the Scriptures as cold pages disconnected from knowing and loving God and His Son.
 However, the faithful love God by obeying Jesus’s commands (1 John 5:3; 2 John 9).
-Where are Christ’s commands?
-His commands are in the book for which some would like to think is an idol of worship.
+Where are Christ’s promises and commands written?
+His promises and commands are in the book for which some would like to think is an idol of worship.